alokm/defi-wallet/user-facing.md

 **Viral and Network Effects** - driving viral adoption while dramatically increasing long-term retention

-* By leveraging a user's real-world closest crypto-friendly friends as their *Seed Recovery* backup system, defi-wallet makes social networks a part of your seed phrase backup strategy.
+* By leveraging a user's real-world closest crypto-friendly friends as their *Seed Recovery* backup system, defi-wallet makes social networks a part of your seed phrase backup strategy, driving virality and long-term retention.
 * The solution also drives virality and network effects to drive adoption and increase retention by encouraging users to build a personal trusted network of one or more close friends to serve as your backup as social network.